arlac77/content-entry/README.md

 ## StreamContentEntryMixin

-Content entries where a stream is the primary data representation
+Content entries where a stream is the primary data representation.

 ### Parameters